Using Distance Correlation for Efficient Bayesian Optimization: Conclusions and outlook

-In this paper, a novel Bayesian optimization approach called \textsf{GP-DC} was proposed and evaluated.
-This approach computes distance correlation and distance covariance to determine the next evaluation point.
-It is easy to implement, obviates the need for laborious hyperparameter tuning, and performs as well as or even better than state-of-the-art methods such as \textsf{GP-UCB} and \textsf{MES} across a variety of maximization tasks.
-We have also demonstrated the power of \textsf{GP-DC} for Bayesian experimental design, where the goal is not to determine the maximum of a function but to globally probe the function as accurately as possible with least observations.
-There \textsf{GP-DC} enables to execute efficient sequential integral observations with adaptive integration width.
-Our work has potential applications in such fields as computed tomography, remote sensing with satellites, materials experiments, and hyperparameter tuning of machine-learning models, where a measurement is either costly, time-consuming or invasive.
-The proposed approach also provides a principled means to optimize sequential acquisition of spatially or temporarily aggregated data that often arises in sociology and economics.
+Multi-step decision making benefits from adaptive Bayesian inference \cite{Garnett2023book,Hastie_book2009}.
+The rising demand for smart sequential measurements of expensive-to-evaluate functions across disciplines, ranging from engineering and medicine to industry, prompts us to develop novel methods for designing a new approach in this field.
+In this paper, we have put forward a Bayesian optimization scheme dubbed as {\newbo}, which is built upon a measure of statistical dependence between random variables called distance correlation.
+It is easy to implement, requires no delicate hyperparameter tuning, and performs on par with standard methods such as EI and MES across a variety of black-box maximization tasks.
+We have also demonstrated the power of {\newbo} in Bayesian experimental design, where the goal is not to determine the optimum of a function but to globally probe the function as accurately as possible with least observations. {\newbo} enables us to execute efficient sequential integral observations with an adaptive integration width in a principled manner.
+We wish our work finds applications in such fields as computed tomography, remote sensing, and hyperparameter tuning of machine-learning models, where measurements are either costly, time-consuming, or invasive.

 One of possible future directions of research is to extend the current work to a batch setup where multiple evaluations are performed in parallel.
+Another direction is to derive theoretical bounds on properties of the proposed algorithm that complement the empirical analysis of this paper.